MatthiasvB/concurrent_rust/README.md

 # Concurrent Rust

-Writing programs in Rust that do more than one thing at a time is definetly possible, and Rust will help us ensure that the code we use to do so is free of memory errors.
+Rust makes writing programs that do more than one thing at a time quite easy, but ensuring that the code we use to do so is free of memory errors.
 However, not all aspects of writing such programs is thoroughly rooted in the language and standard library, yet.
 So we may have to resort to unstable features and external crates.
 But that's not a big problem.
-In this article, we take a look at two such crates that serve different purposes.
+In this article, we take a look at two such crates, which are used for different purposes.

 ## What is concurrency?

+_The definitions that follow are debatable.
+They are given here mainly as a reference for concepts explored in this article._

 Let's define concurrent work as work that is done in no predefined order.
-This is a safe definition to use in this article.
-In particular, it is important to differentiate "concurrency" and "parallelism".
-Parallel work is work that is done at the same time as other work.
+It is important to differentiate "concurrency" and "parallelism".
+Parallelism is more specific, meaning work that is done at the same time as other work.

 Why is this important?

 Because, technically, we have no way of ensuring that our code really does run in parallel.
-All we can do is write it so that in _can_ run concurrently and is safe to run in parallel.
+All we can do is write it so that it _can_ run concurrently and is (memory) safe to run in parallel.
 The way we schedule the concurrent work (for example using an async runtime) decides whether our program can potentially be run in parallel.
-If this is the case, the runtime's configuration, the operating system and hardware the program runs on determines if any of it will _actually_ run in parallel.
+If this is the case, the runtime's configuration, the operating system and the hardware the program runs on determines if any of it will _actually_ run in parallel.

-That being said, runtimes like tokio exist to parallelize our code as efficiently as possible, and how to do this right is explained in this article.
+That being said, runtimes like tokio exist to parallelize our code as efficiently as possible, and the basics of how to do this right are the topic of this article.

 ## What are types of concurrency?

-We could probably make a distinction between asynchronous workload and parallel workload, and unify both concepts as concurrent workload.

-An example for asynchronous work is eating and drinking.
+An example for **asynchronous** work is eating and drinking.
 Sometimes you gotta eat, and sometimes you gotta drink.
 The order does not matter.
 You eat when you're hungry and you drink when you're thirsty.
 Generally, you don't do both at the same time.

-What then, is parallel workload?
+What then, is **parallel** workload?

 There are things that are fundamentally sequential, like counting up a counter.
 There is no way to raise the counter from 5 to 6 before it has been raised from 4 to 5.
 On the other hand, there are things that can easily be done in parallel, like summing up multiple numbers: 3 + 4 + 5 + 6 is the same as (3 + 4) + (5 + 6).
 The order in which these additions are done has no effect on the result.
 So we could do 3 + 4 at the same time as 5 + 6, and then finish up with 7 + 11.